Posts Tagged ‘Stories from the field’

 The journey towards clean energy in Europe has made major strides, but it is not always a smooth journey.
 Public resistance to renewable energy projects and related infrastructure risks slowing down the transition, at a time when both speed and scale are crucial for effective climate action.
 At ReNew2030, we believe the key to overcoming these challenges lies in effectively engaging and supporting communities throughout the transition process.
 The 2023 Barometer reveals that 93% of EU citizens recognise climate change as a serious problem.
 Yet, few have the opportunity to translate this concern into concrete action.
 This is where community-based energy projects come in.

 As we’ve actively engaged with and fostered the development of community-based energy initiatives for years, we’ve met the citizens behind these projects.
-On top of empowering people to take climate action, saving money, and building communal ties, energy communities have been described by our partners as one of the best ways to gather support for the energy transition, by making these benefits tangible in people’s day-to-day lives.
+On top of empowering people to take climate action, saving money, and building communal ties, energy communities have been described as one of the best ways to gather support for the energy transition, by making these benefits tangible in people’s day-to-day lives.

 Decades of success stories in Europe: energy communities as a working model to be deployed